ethanshen1214/ARLDeploymentService/README.md

 ## Available Scripts

 ### To Launch the API Server and UI Server
-Within the root directory of the project run the following command:
+Within the root directory of the project run the following commands: npm install
 npm run start

 ### Launch API Server